Hypercacher kosher supermarket siege: Aftermath

 French Interior Minister Bernard Cazeneuve attended the reopening of the market on 15 March.

 2020 trial

-On December 16, 2020, a French court convicted 14 accomplices after the three attackers for crimes ranging from financing terrorism to membership of a criminal gang in relation to the attacks.
+On 16 December 2020, a French court convicted 14 accomplices after the three attackers for crimes ranging from financing terrorism to membership of a criminal gang in relation to the attacks.
 However, three were convicted in absentia, including Hayat Boumeddiene, the former partner of Coulibaly.
-Bouddiene would be convicted of financing terrorism and belonging to a criminal terrorist network, and received a sentence of 30 years in jail.
+Boumeddiene would be convicted of financing terrorism and belonging to a criminal terrorist network, and received a sentence of 30 years in jail.